ys-zong/MEDFAIR/README.md

 ### Data Preprocessing
-See `preprocessing/HAM10000.ipynb` for an simple example of how to preprocess the data into desired format.
+See `notebooks/HAM10000.ipynb` for an simple example of how to preprocess the data into desired format.
+You can also find other preprocessing scripts for corresponding datasets.
 Basically, it contains 3 steps:
 1. Preprocess metadata.
 2. Split to train/val/test set